open-sauced/intro/07-types-of-contributions.md

 - **User Experience (UX) design** <br/> You can help to improve the overall user experience by considering how users interact with the software.
 This includes designing user flows, navigation, and usability testing.

 - **Accessibility design** <br/> Software and websites must be accessible to all users, regardless of whether they have disabilities.
-To help achieve this, you can create accessible color schemes and contrast and ensure that all visual elements are clear and easy to use.
+You can contribute by creating accessible color schemes and contrast and ensuring that all visual elements are clear and easy to use.

 - **Responsive design** <br/> Designing visuals that work well on various devices and screen sizes is crucial for modern web applications.
 Responsive design ensures the project looks good and functions properly on desktop and mobile devices.